HomeGuides › Best Vegan Motorcycle Jackets 2026

 Pros

-• Genuine Gore-Tex — waterproof for life
+• Genuine Gore-Tex — waterproof performance guaranteed

-• D3O Level 2 armor throughout
+• D3O Level 2 armor at all zones included as standard

 Cons